 You can get to Varzaneh Desert by following the Zayandehrud River eastward.

 Mesr Desert is located near the central Desert of Iran, close to Kashan and Isfahan city.
 Mesr Desert has always been chosen to be an adventure land for backpackers and adventurers to drive wild on the golden sand dunes with jeeps and ride camels all the way to Egypt!
 Mesr is the Persian name for Egypt; the story hidden behind the name comes from a young boy named Yusuf who first equipped wells to this dry island of sands.
 He named the Desert and village Mesr after the story of Prophet Joseph.
 Today Mesr village is the most popular village compared to the other ones in the desert.
-Garmeh and Farahzad are two other villages in Mesr Desert in which you can by handicrafts and all sorts of souvenirs from the shops, taste their traditional foods and camel milk.
-In the middle of the desert, there is an ancient castle from the Safavid dynasty which is another attraction of the Garmeh village that will amaze you of how it managed to survive in the middle of the driest land.
+Garmeh and Farahzad are two other villages in Mesr Desert in which you can buy handicrafts and all sorts of souvenirs from the shops, taste their traditional foods and camel milk.
+In the middle of the desert, there is an ancient castle from the Safavid dynasty which is another attraction of the Garmeh village that will amaze you with how it managed to survive in the middle of the driest land.
 One of the coolest activities you can experience in Mesr Desert besides dunes surfing is Paragliding.
 Other than that the best thing for increasing adrenaline, is safari.
 Driving full speed all over the desert can cheer you up.
 But after all this excitement, it’s time to get relaxed and fill your soul with peace.
 Autumn and Winter are the best seasons to visit deserts so if you’re visiting the desert by winter, the salt lake’s clay might be changed to black but if you’re visiting in summer, the clay’s color might have changed to white.
 This is a seasonal feature of the largest lake of salt in Iran; Khur.
-By the time you visited most of the Mesr attractions, it’s probably night and sky’s full of stars.
+By the time you visited most of the Mesr attractions, it’s probably night, and the sky’s full of stars.
 If by chance you found a telescope, make sure to observe the other amazing planets hidden in the darkest part of the world.
-If you want to experience a camp in nature make sure to bring your tent with you but if you’re looking for a more comfortable place to stay at, there are several villages and guest houses in the desert.
+If you want to experience a camp in nature make sure to bring your tent with you but if you’re looking for a more comfortable place to stay, there are several villages and guest houses in the desert.

 How to Go to The Mesr Desert: